hapijs/joi/README.md

 #### `date.max(date)`

-specifies the latest date allowed where:
+Specifies the latest date allowed where:
 - `date` - the latest date allowed.

 ```javascript